CodeYourFuture/cyf-tech-products/docs/decisions/0001-supported-node-versions.md

 * Good, because we get an 18-month buffer on our maintenance updates
 * Good, because we'd be using relatively mature Node versions
 * Neutral, because developers can use a single version across the ecosystem
+* Bad, because support in CircleCI is poor (but we're migrating to GitHub Actions anyway)
 * Bad, because we don't get reproducible builds
+* Bad, because some maintenance is needed

+### Use latest Node LTS version

+We wouldn't only pin the Node version to "current LTS", e.g. using `FROM node:lts` in Docker files.

+* Good, because we get all security updates
+* Good, because we get an 18-month buffer on our maintenance updates
+* Good, because we'd be using relatively mature Node versions
+* Neutral, because developers can use a single version across the ecosystem
+* Bad, because we don't get reproducible builds
+* Bad, because not all relevant tooling supports "current LTS" as a version (e.g. can't express this in `engines` in package file or use `lts` in `.nvmrc`)
 * Bad, because some maintenance is needed

 ### Use latest Node version